 An honors graduate of the New York University School of Law (Class of '01), Paul Hayes was a litigator and international competition attorney at one of the world's top law firms, Cleary Gottlieb Steen & Hamilton LLC, prior to joining GWU in 2012.
 As an attorney, Paul represented Fortune 500 companies and co-authored articles on competition and antitrust law, one of which was cited by the U.S. Supreme Court in FTC v.
 Rambus Inc. While at NYU, Paul was a member of the NYU Law Review and a teaching assistant to renowned civil rights scholar Professor Derrick Bell.
 Prior to attending NYU, Paul worked at the South African Department of Justice as an intern to (now-South African Public Protector) Thuli Madonsela.
 He is the founding Co-Director of the French Embassy Center of Excellence in Washington D.C.

-Paul is an advocacy and communication consultant for higher education institutions, businesses, government and non-profit organizations including the Smithsonian Institute, Delaware Investments, Brightspark Travel and NASA.
+Paul is an advocacy and communication consultant for businesses, government and non-profit organizations including the Smithsonian Institute, Delaware Investments, Brightspark Travel and NASA.
 Contact.